Insurance Risk Assessment Business License in Dubai: Cost and Requirements

 Licensing and Compliance Requirements

-While Dubai South Business Hub issues the business licence, operators conducting insurance-related activities in the UAE market may also need to register with or notify the Central Bank of the UAE, depending on the nature and scope of their client engagements.
+While Dubai South Business Hub issues the business license, operators conducting insurance-related activities in the UAE market may also need to register with or notify the Central Bank of the UAE, depending on the nature and scope of their client engagements.
 Firms advising regulated insurers directly are advised to seek legal guidance on whether additional approvals apply to their specific service model.

 Why Dubai is Well Positioned for This Trade